u-root/webboot/README.md

 Download u-root with `GO111MODULE=off go get github.com/u-root/u-root`.

-Run `go run .` in the source directory of webboot to build the initramfs.
+Run `GO11MODULE=off go run .` in the source directory of webboot to build the initramfs.

 This runs [u-root](https://github.com/u-root/u-root) under the hood.
-To pass extra options, such as to include extra files, use the `-u` switch, e.g., `go run buildimage.go -u "-files path/to/bzImage:bzImage"` to add a custom kernel which can be used to test whether kexec works in a small setup.
+To pass extra options, such as to include extra files, use the `-u` switch, e.g., `GO11MODULE=off go run buildimage.go -u "-files path/to/bzImage:bzImage"` to add a custom kernel which can be used to test whether kexec works in a small setup.
 That saves a lot of time, because a full webboot flow would always need to download large ISO files, copy them, mount and decompress.

 #### Convenience